TETON COUNTY RESIDENCE

 Design Team: Chris Moulder, AIA; Ethan Moulder, Atia Rahman

-Our client, a medical professional, is also an avid skier, rock climber, and mountaineer, and his wish is to have a residence in Jackson where he can enjoy a comfortable home in which to share great moments with friends.
-His preference is for a modest but unique project which will be built in phases.
-The first to be built will be a two-car garage with a guest apartment above where the owner can live while the main house is constructed.
-A mudroom, laundry and powder room wing will connect the garage to the main house which will have easy one-floor living for the owner.
-The sloped home site allows for a walk-out basement containing private spaces for visiting friends - two spacious guest suites separated by a sitting area.
-A unique future element will be a dojo - a studio for training in martial arts.
-As both a martial artist and instructor, the owner desires a space clearly separated from the main house by a bridge where he can train and teach in a beautiful, tranquil setting.
-Further making the home custom and personal will be the incorporation of a two-story rock climbing wall in the dojo.
+A mudroom, laundry room, and powder room will connect the garage to the main house, which will be designed for easy one-floor living.
+The sloped home site will feature a walk-out basement that includes private spaces for visiting friends, with two spacious guest suites separated by a sitting area.
+A unique future feature will be a dojo—a studio for training in martial arts.
+As both a martial artist and instructor, the owner desires a space distinctly separated from the main house by a bridge, where he can train and teach in a beautiful, tranquil setting.
+Additionally, the dojo will include a two-story rock climbing wall.